mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ### NOTES
 Total Time: **70 minutes** &nbsp; Distance: **11 km**

 The first few minutes of the day were groggy, and any idea of doing the run before breakfast was tossed.
-A ~15 minute nap at 1600 came it handy.
+A 15 minute nap at 1600 helped.

 The run was simply time on feet effort.
 I probably did a better job with the breathing/posture on [Sunday](javascript:flick('sun');) than I did tonight though.
 My pace was more down to earth too; 6:07/km over the 10km of bike path and dirt.
 I stopped after 63 minutes to say hi to an old hockey buddy, Mike M. in the parking lot of _Pearkes Arena_.
 <!---->